nyathea/legacypatcher/README.md

 # TwitterLegacyPatcher

+## Repo Archived
+While it still works and can be used no more updates will be made to this repo.
+TwitterLegacyPatcher will be integrated in our BHTwitter fork used for NeoFreeBird in the coming months.

 A tweak to restore functionality to older Twitter versions for iOS/iPadOS

 This effectively makes it possible to use Twitter again on devices where it was broken previously.